Let’s not hide the elephant in the room: China copies American companies.

 China, prior to the 21st century, was not even on the global technological landscape.
 Now, in 2019, China is in the lead.
 PricewaterhouseCoopers estimated in 2017 that AI deployment will add $15.7 trillion to global GDP by 2030, and that China will take $7 trillion of that total while North America will take far less, $3.7 trillion and Europe comes in third place, with $2.5 trillion, and “developed Asia” (mainly Japan, North Korea, India, Taiwan, Malaysia, Philippines, Indonesia) far behind, with $0.9 trillion .

-Just like how Huawei was the first company to launch dual-cameras and water-proof smartphones, which Apple later copied, one electric vehicle company that produces cars that looks nearly identical to Tesla Models is innovating faster than anyone expected.
+But now, Chinese Huawei is now innovating faster America’s Apple, being the first company to launch dual-cameras and water-proof smartphones (which Apple later copied).
+Just like how Huawei flipped the playing ground in the smartphone industry, one electric vehicle company that produces cars that looks nearly identical to Tesla Models is innovating faster than anyone expected.

 People love to label Chinese companies that copy American business models as “X of China.”
 And I’ve written about The Netflix of China: iQiyi before too.